 I usually stay away from octopus as it is not often prepared well and can be tough and chewy.
 This is the opposite of how it is at Shakewell though.
-The octopus here is a melt in your mouth fresh without being tough at all.
-It is served with potatoes, celery, salsa verde and pickled Fresno chili, and it has a light spice to go with the smooth octopus.
+The octopus here is a melt in your mouth fresh without being tough.
+It is served with potatoes, celery, salsa verde, and pickled Fresno chili, and it has a light spice to go with the smooth octopus.
 I wish I could eat it again as I am writing this post.

 - Recommendation: Octopus, Crab Toast or Churros